cosimoagostinelli/Hor_dissimilarity_measures/README.md

 # Hor_dissimilarity_measures

-Code to compute dissimilarity measures for hypergraphs.
+The code to reproduce the analysis of the paper "Higher-order dissimilarity measures for hypergraph comparison" will be available soon.